beamJPEG/N2/README.md

 # N2
-N was really an esolang and unrun was false and run was true, well i got some due to current modes. i hope i got dem from the esolangs wiki
+N2 was really an esolang and unrun was false and run was true, well i got some due to current modes. i hope i got dem from the esolangs wiki
 # keywords
 keywords are similar things, i'll show you the keywords. print - prints the text,